 Visit Green Point Lighthouse or the impressive Green Point Stadium, host to the 2010 FIFA World Cup matches.
 The weird and wonderful shops, restaurants, bars and nightclubs of the city centre are a short drive away, as is the V&A Waterfront with its many attractions.
 Driving away from the city, past Green Point and Sea Point, visitors will reach the playground of the rich and famous: Clifton and Camps Bay.

-We've taken the liberty to answer everything you may need to know about visiting Sea Point & Green Point
+We've taken the liberty to answer everything you may need to know about visiting Sea Point and Green Point in Cape Town.

 Peak season in Sea Point and Green Point is during the summer months, starting in November until February when tourists flock to Cape Town due to the warm and dry weather.
 If you love the beach and festive atmosphere, this is probably the best time to come to Cape Town.